maxlevesque/laboetie/README.md

 ---

-laboetie is the fluid dynamics code for chemical applications.
+laboetie is a computational fluid dynamics code for chemical applications.
-It is based on the Lattice-Boltzmann algorithm to solve fluid dynamics equations.
+It uses the Lattice-Boltzmann algorithm.
 [more to come]

 It is written by Maximilien Levesque¹ and Benjamin Rotenberg²